CarlosBergillos/ts2vg/README.rst

 Available variations
 ~~~~~~~~~~~~~~~~~~~~

+Additionally, the following variations of the previous main graph types are available:

 - Weighted Visibility Graphs (via the ``weighted`` parameter)
 - Directed Visibility Graphs (via the ``directed`` parameter)
 - Parametric Visibility Graphs [#Bezsudnov2014]_ (via the ``min_weight`` and ``max_weight`` parameters)